SmithWillSuffice/ohanga-pai/content/blog/19_europonzi.md

 What about the EMU?

-The member states are not fiscal authorities, so they've avoided the race to the bottom like Australia and th USA.
-But the problem is they are now in a ponzi position, because they have to get euro's of the other guys.
+The member states are not fiscal authorities, so they've avoided the race to the bottom like Australia and the USA.
+But the problem is they are now in a ponzi position, because they have to get euro's off the other guys.

 The simple solution is to operate a European Parliament as a fiscal authority.

-The best answer why they have not done this is usually given by [Bill Mitchell](https://youtu.be/cryXJd_6Ufg?t=343) ([same conference](https://youtu.be/cryXJd_6Ufg?t=343) again, or in many places where he writes and speaks).
+The best answer why they have *not* done this is usually given by [Bill Mitchell](https://youtu.be/cryXJd_6Ufg?t=343) ([same conference](https://youtu.be/cryXJd_6Ufg?t=343) again, or in many places where he writes and speaks).
 The EU leaders seemed to know damn well they needed